GeoLabs/zoo-workshop-ogc-125-member-meeting/README.md

 # zoo-workshop-ogc-125-member-meeting
-ZOO-Project workshop to be held during the 125th OGC members meeting in Frascati
+ZOO-Project workshop held during the 125th OGC members meeting in Frascati

 ## Setup the ZOO-Project using Docker